euan-smith/t-matrix/README.md

 # Aims
 - a small library with no dependencies
+- Be a familiar as possible to those used to other tools, in particular [Matlab](https://www.mathworks.com/products/matlab.html)/[Octave](https://www.gnu.org/software/octave/)
 - based on linear double (float64) arrays for precision and speed
 - use row and column offset arrays so common operations, such as transpose or row/column swaps, are 'free' (no copying of data required)
 - an ES6 module - only use the methods you need.
 If building with a tree-shaking bundler (e.g. rollup) then you only include what you use.